Tamunokuro/DJANGO-QUIZAPP/README.md

 Clone this repository to your desired folder:
 - Run `git@github.com:Tamunokuro/DJANGO-QUIZAPP.git`
-- cd into the repository and if you need to create a virtual enviroment use this `python3 -m venv venv`
+- cd into the directory and if you need to create a virtual enviroment use this `python3 -m venv venv`
 - Activate the virtual enviroment
   - Windows: `venv\Scripts\activate`
   - MacOS: `source djangoenv/bin/activate`